 What We’ve Learned about Remote Work During COVID-19

 Working during the coronavirus pandemic has been challenging for organizations and employees globally, but it hasn’t been all bad.
 Many employees experienced working from home for the first time and gained a new perspective and insight into remote work.
 Some employees found they have a better work-life balance and are even more productive and engaged while working away from the office.
-Businesses had to quickly figure out how to support a fully remote workforce and implement strategies and tools to keep their employees connected and engaged.
+Businesses had to quickly figure out how to support a fully remote workforce and implement communication strategies and tools to keep their employees connected and engaged.
 Here are a few things we’ve learned about remote work during the pandemic.

 1. Video collaboration goes a long way